ARTICLE I - PURPOSE

 Procedure at meetings of the College Senate will be governed by the current edition of Robert's Rules of Order, except as otherwise provided by these bylaws.

 Section 1.
-Composition The College Senate will consist of Thirty one senators with voting privileges.
+Composition: The College Senate will consist of Thirty two (32) senators with voting privileges.

-B. Professional Staff: To be comprised of thirteen (13) representatives elected at large by the full time professional staff.
+B. Professional Staff: To be comprised of thirteen (13) representatives elected at large by the full time professional staff including online/offsite professional staff.
 All professional staff senators must be full time employees of SUNY Delhi.
 Staff with Management Confidential status may serve if their positions are not supervisory.

 C. One (1) senator will have statutory appointment: the University Faculty Senator.
 This senator will have a three year term.

-D. The College President serves as a non-voting member.
+F. The SUNY Delhi College President serves as a non-voting member.

 A. To attend all Senate meetings, to participate in deliberations and to vote on all motions that are brought before the Senate.